zumasys/docs/site/jbase/administration/installation-guides/licensing/working-with-jbase-license-keys/README.md

 ## Document Scope

-This document will describe the process of installing a license key over an already existing installation.
+This document will describe the process of installing a conventional jBASE license key over an already existing installation on all jBASE 5 release prior to jBASE 5.8.
 This may be the case in the event of an upgrade, or change in the type of license desired.

+For the jBASE 5.8 procedure, please see [jlicenseupdate](./../jlicenseupdate/README.md)

 ## Description